 There are certain requirements if you offer an individual coverage HRA to one type of employee and traditional group health plan coverage to another type of employee.
 If you offer an individual coverage HRA only to certain employees, in some cases, there are size requirements for certain classes of employees that get an individual coverage HRA offer:

 |Size of employer||Class size minimum|

-If you do not offer a traditional group health plan to any of your employees, these class size minimums don’t apply.
+If you don't offer a traditional group health plan to any of your employees, these class size minimums don’t apply.

 You can set up an individual coverage HRA at any time.
-You’ll just need to provide a written notice to your employees as soon as they’re eligible to participate, and 90 days before the beginning of each plan year.
-Employees must be offered the chance to opt out of the individual coverage HRA before the plan year begins.
+You’ll need to provide a written notice to your new employees as soon as they’re eligible to participate and to current employees 90 days before the beginning of each plan year.

-Remember, in order to use their individual coverage HRA amount, employees must be enrolled in individual health insurance coverage, like a plan purchased through the Marketplace or from a private insurance company, or have Medicare coverage (Parts A and B or Part C).
-Short-term plans, or other limited benefits coverage like dental or vision insurance, don’t meet this requirement.
-There must be reasonable procedures in place to substantiate that employees and their families covered by the individual coverage HRA are enrolled in individual health insurance coverage.
+Remember, to use their individual coverage HRA amount, employees must be enrolled in individual health insurance coverage, like a plan purchased through the Marketplace or from a private insurance company, or have Medicare coverage (Part A and Part B, or Part C).
+Short-term plans, or other limited benefits coverage, like dental or vision insurance, don’t meet this requirement (PDF, 408 KB).
+There must be reasonable procedures in place (PDF, 70 KB) to confirm that employees and their households covered by the individual coverage HRA are enrolled in individual health insurance coverage.